Maximizer CRM vs Salesforce: Which CRM is Better?

 Salesforce is an enterprise platform spanning CRM, service, marketing, commerce, and AI agents across 17 industry verticals.

-ZoomInfo is a B2B intelligence platform that provides verified buyer data, intent signals, and deal-level context to power prospecting and account prioritization.
+ZoomInfo is an all-in-one AI GTM Platform that provides verified buyer data, intent signals, and deal-level context to power prospecting and account prioritization.
 Maximizer and Salesforce manage customer records; ZoomInfo generates the buyer intelligence that feeds into those records.

 Which platform is cheapest for a small sales team?